 Part of the mission of Mississippi College is to stimulate the intellectual development of students through the liberal arts and sciences.
-Physics is the science that seeks to describe the physical phenomena that are observed in the universe.
+Physics is the science that seeks to describe the physical phenomena that we observe in our universe.
 It is broad ranging, essential to all the sciences, and typically divided into the following sub-fields: classical mechanics, electricity and magnetism, thermodynamics and statistical mechanics, modern physics, and quantum mechanics.
-The primary focus of this course is to introduce students to the fundamental concepts of optics, electricity, and magnetism.
+The primary focus of this course is to introduce students to the fundamental concepts of classical mechanics.
 Students will develop problem solving skills and learn how to logically approach and evaluate a variety of physical situations related to this topic.